prototype74/HyperUBot/GUIDES/DEV_DevelopingModules.md

 ## I want to explain how my command works!
 And become famous!!1!1!!!11

-HyperUBot allows to register your module and command usage(s) with 3 definitely simply functions which need to be imported from `userbot.sysutils.registrations`:
+HyperUBot allows to register your module and command usage(s) with 3 definitely simply functions which need to be imported from `userbot.sysutils.registration`:

 - `register_cmd_usage("name of cmd/feature", "it's arguments", "usage")` -> Register the usage of a command or feature
 - `register_module_desc("description")` -> Register the description of a module